jbutcher21/aiclass/docs/senzing_entity_spec.md

 - the id_number field
 - an id_country: can be a country, state or province.
 When this is missing, it may be part of the id_type (e.g., AUS-PASSPORT, RU-INN).

-There are many different identifier types and different sources don't follow the same codification standandards.
-For instance "EIN" and "FEIN" may both used as the type for the US Employer Identification Number used for Tax purposes.
+There are many different identifier types and different sources don't follow the same codification standards.
+For instance "EIN" and "FEIN" may both be used as the type for the US Employer Identification Number used for Tax purposes.
 Mapping to one of the Senzing features is the way to standardize them so they can be matched.

 Sometimes the only way to know what type of identifier it is to look it up on the internet.
 You are trying to determine:
 1. If it is truly an identifier.
 Sometimes data sources use this as a dumping ground for other kinds of information such as industry classification codes like "NAICS" or even "registration date".
 You might even find "phone number" as a type which of course should be mapped to the PHONE feature.